metio/krei/krei-docs/content/contributors/first-timer.md

 First time contributors have to perform an additional step in order to get their changes merged into the main repository.

-The [WAIVER](https://github.com/metio/krei/blob/master/AUTHORS/WAIVER) has to be signed in order to signal that all contributions can be published into the public domain using the Creative Commons Zero (CC0) license.
+The [WAIVER](https://github.com/metio/krei/blob/master/AUTHORS/WAIVER) has to be signed in order to signal that all contributions can be published into the public domain using the [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) license.

-[minisign](https://jedisct1.github.io/minisign/) is used to sign and verify contributions (see [dev-env](./dev-env).
+[minisign](https://jedisct1.github.io/minisign/) is used to sign and verify contributions (see [dev-env](../dev-env)).

 The signed waiver **must** be added to your first pull request.
 The created git commit **must** be [GPG signed](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--Sltkeyidgt).

-Additionally, any contributor may add her/his [metadata](./metadata) to the project.
+Additionally, any contributor may add her/his [metadata](../metadata) to the project.
 This is especially useful for `minisign` public keys since you will have to communicate to the project maintainers anyway.

 ## Prerequisite